nkarag/haskell-DBFunctor/README.md

  1. **Julius: An Embedded Domain Specific (EDSL) Language for ETL** Provides an intuitive Embedded Domain Specific (EDSL) Language called *Julius* for expressing complex data flows but also for performing SQL-like data analysis.
- 2. **Supports all known relational operations** Julius supports all known relational operations (selection, projection, inner/outer join, grouping, ordering, aggregation etc.)
+ 2. **Supports all known relational operations** Julius supports all known relational operations (selection, projection, inner/outer join, grouping, ordering, aggregation, set operations etc.)
  3. **Provides the ETL Mapping and other typical ETL constructs** Julius implements typical ETL constructs such the *Column Mapping* and the *ETL Mapping*.
  4. **Applicable to all kinds of tabular data**